 1. Have a plan

 Decide what you want to do before you step foot into the gym.
 Having a plan beforehand can prevent your heart rate from dropping, especially when you have already engaged in a warm-up exercise before getting to the gym.
+You can also use a home gym for your warm-up exercise.
 Write down your routines and time to eliminate decision-making as you workout to streamline your training.
 Read more here.

 2. Warm up